AdHoc-Protocol/AdHoc-protocol/README.md

 </details>

-The root description file's constants are propagating to all hosts.
+The root description file's constants are propagated to all hosts.

 ## Importing other descriptions